 What Is Blood Pressure?

 Your doctor measures these two types at almost every visit to note if these two numbers have changed.
-A dramatic increase or decrease can indicate something is wrong and your doctor will instruct you how to manage your levels more effectively.
+A change in your blood pressure during your period may indicate an underlying health condition.

 How High Blood Pressure Impacts Women’s Health

 High blood pressure is more prevalent in women compared to men, especially with age.
 Women may experience a disproportionate increase in their systolic blood pressure levels versus their diastolic levels around menopause or after.
-When women go through menopause, there is a stiffening of the blood vessels.
-This relates to Isolated Systolic Hypertension (ISH).
-ISH describes the pattern of high systolic reading and a normal systolic reading.
+When women go through menopause, there is a stiffening of the blood vessels, which may cause a change in blood pressure levels.

 Hypertension and Uterine Fibroids